Wotcnt/Polyrifringence-Engine/README.md

 ---
 <div align="center">

-### A Recursive Optical Simulation Framework for Adaptive Light Intelligence
+### *A Recursive Optical Simulation Framework for Adaptive Light Intelligence  – Light as Self-Learning Geometry*

 </div>

+---
+-     “What if light could learn from its own refraction?”
+-     “Every reflection is an origin.”
+-     "And from the light the shadows were cast, and all was revealed."
 -     “Where recursion becomes physics”
 -     "Recursion, when coherent, increases intelligence density per cycle."
 -     Conner-Core works.
 RSANCS begins.
 The BugaSphere proved it.